samuelsilvadev/spin_of_misery/README.md

 # Spin of Misery

-React Game Application where groups spin the wheel and face consequences at their own risk.
+React Game Application where groups spin the wheel of misery and face consequences at their own risk.

 ## Getting Started